leandrosev/Data-Analysis-with-Python/README.md

-# Projects
-Data analysis using Python
+# Data analysis using Python

 # Ex 1: nlp.ipynb
 Calculate the letter frequency of a text file and compare it to the standard letter frequencies of the english alphabet